SDGforskning/sdg-strings/SDG06_query_topic_WoS.md

         OR ("dry pit latrine* with slabs" OR "ventilated pit latrine*" OR "composting toilet*" OR "container based sanitation")
         OR
         (
-        ("adequate" OR "safe" OR "safely" OR "safety" OR "basic" OR "equitab*" OR "non-equit*") NEAR/5
+        ("safe" OR "safely" OR "safety" OR "basic" OR "equitab*" OR "non-equit*" OR "adequate" OR "access")
+          NEAR/5
             ("toilet*" OR "lavator*" OR "latrine*" OR "water closet*") )